 Type a description for the document.

-To associate an owner to the file, select one from the list.
+To associate an owner to the file, select a provider from the list.

-Your adminstrator can make this field mandatory (Settings > Patient File > Require file ownership by default).
+Your administrator can make this field mandatory (Settings > Patient File > Require file ownership by default).

 Click the tag to apply to the document for ease of searching and finding it later.

 Any file tags associated with the file appear as tabs in the Patient Files section of the patient chart.